Skip to content

 Detect and update topology structure after reaction.

 This method: 1.
-Removes topology items involving removed atoms 2.
-Generates new topology items based on new bonds 3.
+Removes topology items (angles/dihedrals/impropers) involving removed atoms 2.
+Generates new angles/dihedrals around new bonds and improper candidates at affected atoms with exactly 3 bonded neighbors 3.
 Adds new topology items (deduplicated with existing)

 Note: We do NOT remove topology involving "affected atoms" (bond endpoints and neighbors) because those angles/dihedrals don't need to change - they still exist with the same atoms.
 We only need to add NEW topology created by the new bond.